sakuexe/wolt-application-2024/README.md

 Created by: Saku Karttunen (22.01.-31.01.2024)

+### Windows Disclaimer!

-If you are trying to run the API on windows, consider running inside the WSL2 terminal.
+If you are trying to run the API on Windows, consider running inside the WSL2 terminal.
 Or through the Docker container.
+(I made it for guaranteeing compatibility between operating systems)

-Since I have built the API on my local Linux PC.
+I built the API on my Linux machine and I cannot guarantee that it works the same way on Windows.

 ## Assignment